DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 new dimension to these discussions.
 Not just by highlighting archiving as a specific future-oriented mnemonic practice but one that may, in certain hands, be considered a specifically activist one.
-That activist mnemonic practice doesn’t answer to current definition of ‘memory activism’, which emphasizes challenges to dominant narratives; here the mnemonic activism is directed instead towards providing the condition for activism to be remembered in the future.
+That activist mnemonic practice doesn’t answer to the current definition of ‘memory activism’, which emphasizes challenges to dominant narratives; here mnemonic activism is directed instead towards providing the conditions for activism to be remembered in the future.

 Archives – as concept, as cultural phenomenon, and as resource – have